HamaguRe/quaternion-core/README.md

 ![Conversion (DCM <--> Quaternion <--> Euler angles)](https://raw.githubusercontent.com/HamaguRe/quaternion-core/master/conversion.png)

-Interconversion with 24 different euler angles (12 each of `Intrinsic` and `Extrinsic`) is possible!!
+This crate provides functions to convert between quaternions and various rotation representations (as shown in the image above).

-Other interconversions with `axis/angle` and `rotation vector` are also possible.
+In particular, for Euler angles, it is possible to interconversion with 24 different euler angles (12 each of `Intrinsic` and `Extrinsic`) is possible!!

 ## Features